Current and Former Students

 3,000 email messages by topic.

 - Anagha Kulkarni M.S.

 July 2006 and former Graduate Research Assistant.
-Will be joining
+Since Fall 2013

-Departmant of Computer Science at San Francisco State University as
+Professor in the Department of Computer Science at San Francisco

 PhD dissertation in October 2013 at